Who are we?

 Where will I take classes?

-AiCore holds classes exclusively online, so you can learn from the comfort of your own home.
-You will get direct interaction with the teacher and fellow students in an online classroom environment.
-On top of the scheduled classes though, we also hold public events with industry experts every week, and private events including industry mentor office hours and open hacking for students only.
+All of this takes place exclusively online, so you can learn from the comfort of your own home.
+On top of the meetups, we also hold public events with industry experts every week, and private events including industry mentor office hours and open hacking for students only.

 How will AiCore help me land a job?

-We do everything we possibly can to help you land a job.
-This includes holding soft skills workshops as part of the course, introducing you to industry mentors from leading companies, recommending you for exclusive roles with our partners, holding mock interview sessions, keeping you accountable for weekly progress with a checklist during the course, auditing your GitHub, LinkedIn and Twitter accounts to make sure they are shining showcases of your skills, promoting you on our social media channels, hosting events for you to showcase your projects, hosting your projects online on our website.
+After completing the essentials part of the programme, you take career preparation alongside your specialist pathway.
+This includes holding soft skills workshops as part of the programme, introducing you to industry mentors from leading companies, recommending you for exclusive roles with our partners, holding mock interview sessions, keeping you accountable for weekly progress with a checklist during the course, auditing your GitHub, LinkedIn and Twitter accounts to make sure they are shining showcases of your skills, promoting you on our social media channels, hosting events for you to showcase your projects, hosting your projects online on our website.

-How do I secure a place on the course?
+How do I secure a place on the programme?

 To ensure all AI Core students get the individual attention and resources they need to succeed, course sizes are limited.
-After submitting your applications, you’ll connect with our Admissions team, who will determine whether or not the course is a good fit for your experience and goals.
-Additionally, you’ll complete Admissions assessment to make sure you’re prepared for the rigour of the curriculum.
-Once you’ve been accepted and have put down your desposit, your spot in the course is secure.
+After submitting your applications, you’ll connect with the admissions team, who will determine whether or not the course is a good fit for your experience and goals.
+Additionally, you’ll complete an admissions assessment to make sure you’re prepared for the rigour of the curriculum.
+Once you’ve been accepted and set up your learning package, your spot in the course is secure.
 Connect with our admissions team now for more details.

 What do I need to do to graduate?

-To graduate you need to have >95% attendance and complete all projects and assessments.
+To graduate you need to complete the projects.

 Aside from class, how much time am I expected to spend studying or working?